 You can tell us where you see bats!
 Bat Map Long Island is a citizen-science project designed to collect information about bats across Long Island.
 Data submitted by volunteers through the Bat Map app will inform efforts to identify important foraging and roosting areas, and perhaps even overwintering locations on Long Island.
 Experts will visit locations where Bat Map users identify significant bat activity to gather additional information with bio acoustical equipment.

 Participants are only asked to report where and when bats are seen – species identifications are not required.
-The Bat Map data submission form can be opened in your web browser or within the Survey 1-2-3 a
+The Bat Map data submission form can be opened in your web browser or within the Survey 1-2-3 app.

 Buy or Build a Bat House!
 Living in a suburban area, it can be more difficult for bats to find a safe place to roost in the summer.
 These homes are places where bats will live, and even give birth and rear their young!
 There are many websites out there with tips and tricks on how to build bat houses, and the best places to buy them.
 Watch our video on “How to Build a Bat House,” and find more information at The Nature Conservancy, and Bat Conservation International.
 You can also buy bat houses from some of these reputable sites, Austin Batworks, Habitat for Bats, Bat Conservation & Management, and Bat BnB.
 Your bat houses should be installed at least 10-12 feet above the ground, in an area where you receive at least 6 hours of sunlight, and near a water body or trees but not directly on a tree.
 Learn more on bat house installation and placement at Bat Conservation & Management.

 Bats on Long Island